isf-dp-cs/isf-dp-cs.github.io/content/new_syllabus/unit_03_oop/00_intro/_index.md

 # [1] Query Songs

 In `query.py`, there are six functions to query the list of `Song` objects.
-Be sure to test each function at the bottom of the file to ensure it works as expected.

 💻 **Construct code for each function.
-Read the docstring to learn its functionality.**
+Read the docstring to learn its functionality.** After completed each function, test it at the bottom of the file to ensure it works as expected.

 - `getAllGenre(song_list)`
 - `getRandomSongGenre(song_list, target_genre)`